Smoothness of isometric flows on orbit spaces and applications to the theory of foliations: Introduction

 \begin{conjecture}[Molino] Let $(M,\F)$ be a singular Riemannian foliation.
 Then the partition $\overline{\F}$ given by the closures of the leaves of $\F$ is again a singular Riemannian foliation. \end{conjecture}

 Molino himself proved the conjecture for regular Riemannian foliations, i.e., foliations where all the leaves have the same dimension; see \cite{Molino}.
 In \cite{Alex4}, the first author proved the conjecture for polar foliations, i.e., foliations admitting a totally geodesic submanifold transveral to the regular leaves and which meets every leaf perpendicularly.
-Recently, the first author and Lytchak remarked in \cite{AlexLytchak} that Molino's Conjecture holds for infinitesimally polar foliations, i.e., foliations for which each point admits a neighborhood on which the restricted foliation is diffeomorphic to a polar foliation (this is equivalent to saying that $U_{\alpha}/\F_{\alpha}$ is an orbifold); see also \cite{AlexBriquetToeben}.
+Recently, the first author and Lytchak remarked in \cite{AlexLytchak} that Molino's conjecture holds for so-called \emph{infinitesimally polar foliations} which, locally around each point $p\in M$, are foliated diffeomorphic to a polar foliation.
+This is equivalent to saying that any local quotient $U_{\alpha}/\F_{\alpha}$ is an orbifold; see also \cite{AlexBriquetToeben}.

 In this paper we prove Molino's conjecture for the class of singular foliations considered in his book, namely orbit-like foliations; see \cite[p.
 210]{Molino} for Molino's description about the state of the art of the known foliations at that time.
-Recall that a singular Riemannian foliation is called \emph{orbit-like foliation}, if its restriction to each slice is diffeomorphic to a homogeneous foliation; see Section \ref{Preliminaries} for definitions, examples and remarks and Appendix \ref{Sec-linearized-vector-field} for some properties.
+Recall that a singular Riemannian foliation is called \emph{orbit-like foliation}, if its restriction to each slice is diffeomorphic to a homogeneous foliation; see Section \ref{Preliminaries} for definitions, examples and remarks.

-\begin{theorem} Let $\F$ be an orbit-like foliation on a complete Riemannian manifold $M.$ Then the closure of the leaves of $\F$ is a singular Riemannian foliation. \end{theorem}

-Together with the known results, Molino's Conjecture now holds true for regular foliations, polar and infinitesimally polar foliations, and homogeneous and orbit like foliations.
-New foliations can be obtained from these ones by taking products, quotients, or by surgery.
-This leads us to the following interesting questions:

-\begin{enumerate} \item[(1)] Can Molino's Conjecture be proved for all the foliations generated by the foliations listed above?
-In this case, one should be more precise about the exact meaning of ``generate". \item[(2)] Is there a singular Riemannian foliation on the flat Euclidean space that is not a product of foliations listed above? \end{enumerate}

-Roughly speaking, one of the ideas behind the proof of Theorem \ref{main-theorem} is to reduce the problem to the study of a week solution of certain parabolic equation; see Section \ref{sketch}.
-In order to prove regularity of this solution, we have used desingularizations of foliations (blow-ups).
-These methods motivate the following questions:

-\begin{enumerate} \item[(3)] Let $\rho:(\widehat{M},\widehat{\F})\to (M,\F)$ be the desingularization of the singular Riemannian foliation $\F$ (see the definition in Section \ref{section-blow-up}) and let $f$ be a basic function of $(M,\F)$ that is smooth on the principal part of $M$.
-Under what conditions does the smoothness of the pull back function $\rho^{*}f$ imply the differentiability of $f$ on $M$? \item[(4)] Let $\mathcal{E}$ be a transverse operator defined on the principal part of $M$ and let $f$ be a smooth basic function on $M$.
-Under what conditions is $\mathcal{E}(f)$ a well defined smooth basic function on $M$? \end{enumerate}